-For all three refresh types, review the summary page once configurations are complete, then click submit:

-Refreshing happens asynchronously and takes a various amount of time.
-The DCT UI does not currently show asynchronous job progress or errors, please refer to the engine UI for this function.
+Review the Summary page once configurations are complete, then click Submit.
+Refreshing happens asynchronously and takes various amounts of time.
+The DCT UI does not currently show asynchronous job progress or errors; please refer to the engine UI for this function.